gavinbeatty/python-monotonic-time/README.markdown

 =====================
 Gavin Beatty <gavinbeatty@gmail.com>

-python-monotonic-time: a simple module to add monotonic time support to Python
->= 2.5.
-Supported platforms are Linux, FreeBSD, Mac OS X\* and Windows.
+python-monotonic-time: monotonic time for Python 2 and 3, on Linux, FreeBSD, Mac OS X, and Windows.

-\* Mac OS X requires a very small C library to function.

 License
 -------
 MIT License

-python-monotonic-time Copyright 2010, 2011 Gavin Beatty <gavinbeatty@gmail.com>.
+python-monotonic-time Copyright 2010, 2011, 2017 Gavin Beatty <gavinbeatty@gmail.com>.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in